 Like PalFish, Cambly is all about connecting native speakers with those trying to learn English so they can have simple conversations.
-No lesson plans or strict classroom time slots.
+No lesson plans or strict classroom time slots here!

 Cambly tutors earn $0.17/minute, which equates to $10.20/hour.

-If you’re looking for a relaxed online ESL teaching job, this is it.
+If you’re looking for a relaxed online ESL teaching job, Cambly is the company for you!

 Learn more about working as a Cambly tutor here.

 DaDaABC is another online tutoring job that connects native English speakers with Chinese students.